 Any / all goals you set will flow from this, so take some time and get it right. -you’ll be reciting a version of it in meetings and to key stakeholders for a while!

 Now, it’s time to highlight who’s taking responsibility.
-If this initiatives come from the CEO and your leadership team in on-board, this will be far easier to accomplish and push through.
+If these initiatives come from the CEO and your leadership team on-board, this will be far easier to accomplish and push through.
 (A RACI chart is handy for this, and you can find examples here)

 Step 2: Develop the Internal Plan

 The bigger your company, the more complex this will need to be.
 An example is in the image for your guidance.

 This is one of the most important campaigns you’ll ever create!